hirakhan95/recipe-realm/README.md

 However, if the user is not an admin, they can only modify or delete their own recipes, ensuring the integrity of other users' recipes.

+Credentials for admin is as follows:

+- Name: admin
+- Password: RecipeRealm

 ## How to Use

 Recipe Organizer offers a simple and intuitive interface to organize your recipes.